dipree/github-markdown/README.md

 Use a backslash or two or more spaces at the end of a line, then type return to define a line break.

 > **Note**
 > This works inconsistently in Markdown documents versus comments.
-In a comment, a soft line break (return) will render a line break.
+In a comment, a soft line break (return) does render a line break.

 first line\
 second line